 Founded in 1881, Stellenbosch University (originally Stellenbosch College) is one of the top research universities in South Africa.
 Stellenbosch University is located in the beautiful Jonkershoek Valley in the center of the Western Cape Winelands.
 Stellenbosch is the second oldest city in South Africa and about a 35-minute drive from Cape Town.

-Contemporary South African Politics (1 credit)
+Contemporary South Africa: A Political Economy/Policy Perspective (1 credit)

 Course Instructor: Amanda Gouws